farukara/shownote/README.md

 ## Advantages

 *Data is yours*.
 You can use it however you want.
 If you want you can build a cloud solution, which will enable syncing.
 *It's decoupled from Taskwarrior*.
-Notes are kept another folder and do not interfere with Taskwarrior at all.
+Notes are kept in another folder and do not interfere with Taskwarrior at all, except for annotating the task when adding notes.
 *Extensible*.
 You can extend the functionality to suit your needs, such as spaced repetition.

 ## Improvements Needed

 - Only testted and used in macOS.
 It should run alright in Linux.
-For other platforms it's not been used nor tested.
+For other platforms it's not been used or tested.

 ## Concepts